-Course Objective: The aim of this course is to give the students essential knowledge pertaining to locally available different specimen by using keys at family level, preparation of herbarium, test of pollen viability, different types of ovules by permanent slides and different pollination mechanism.
+Course Objective: The aim of this course is to give the students essential knowledge pertaining to locally available specimens by using keys at the family level, preparation of herbarium, a test of pollen viability, different types of ovules by permanent slides, and different pollination mechanisms.

-Course ourse outcomes (CO): On successful completion of this course, the students will be able to: CO1 To acquaint to student about locally available families such as Apiaceae, Asclepiadaceae, Asteraceae, Apocynaceae, Brassicaceae, Chenopodiaceae etc. CO2 Students to prepare the herbarium of locally available wild plants, after that to give the training in how to using floras and herbarium for identification of specimens described in fields or class.
-CO3 Students will be taught about different test of pollen viability and how to identify the percentage of viable and non - viable pollens.
-CO4 The course will also teach about different pollination mechanism in locally available flowers and study of different types of ovules by permanent slides.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 To acquaint students with locally available families such as Apiaceae, Asclepiadaceae, Asteraceae, 001 Poaceae, Brassicaceae, Chenopodiaceae, etc. CO2 Students prepare the herbarium of locally available wild plants, and after that give training in how to use floras and herbarium for identification of specimens describedin fields or class.
+CO3 Students will be taught about different tests of pollen viability and how to identify the percentage of viable and non-viable pollens.
+CO4 The course will also teach about different pollination mechanisms in locally available flowers and study of different types of ovules by permanent slides.

-- Description of a specimen from representative, locally available families such as Apiaceae, Asclepiadaceae, Asteraceae, Apocynaceae, Brassicaceae, Chenopodiaceae, Convolvulaceae, Caryophyllaceae, Cucurbitaceae, Euphorbiaceae, Fabaceae, Lamiaceae, Liliaceae, Malvaceae, Myrtaceae, Poaceae, Ranunculaceae, Rosaceae, Rubiaceae, Solanaceae, Verbenaceae etc. - 2.
+- Description of a specimen from representative, locally available families such as Apiaceae, Asclepiadaceae, Asteraceae, Apocynaceae, Brassicaceae, Caryophyllaceae, Cucurbitaceae, Euphorbiaceae, Fabaceae, Liliaceae, Malvaceae, Poaceae, Ranunculaceae, Rosaceae, Rubiaceae, Solanaceae etc. - 2.
 Location of key characters and use of keys at family level. - 3.
-Description of various species of a genus, location of key characters and preparation of keys at generic level. - 4.
-Preparation of herbarium of locally available wild plants. - 5.
-Training in using floras and herbarium for identification of specimens described in fields or class. - 6.
-Field trips/ excursion, compilation of field Note for the paper setters and preparation of løigarlisi li

-- herbarium specimens of wild plants. - 7.
-Field study of angiosperm in different types of habitats and preparation of plant herbarium. - 8.
+Preparation of herbarium of locally available wild plants. - 4.
+Field trips/ excursion, compilation of field Note for the paper setters and preparation of herbarium specimens of wild plants. - 5.
+Field study of angiosperm in different types of habitats and preparation of plant herbarium. - 6.
 Study of morphology, primitive and advanced characters of cultivated and wild representatives of various families.
-Study of basic structure of flower, variations, floral parts in details, floral symmetry, insertion of floral parts etc. - 9.
-Study of microsporogenesis and gametogenesis in sections of anthers. - 10.
-Examination of modes of anther dehiscence and collection of pollen grains for microscopic examination (maize, grasses, Cannabis sativa, Tradescantia, Crotolaria, Brassica, Petunia, Solanum melanogena, etc.). - 11.
-Tests for pollen viability using strains and in vitro germination.
-Pollen germination using hanging drop and sitting drop cultures, suspension culture and surface cultures. - 12 Estimation percentage pollen viability and average pollen tube length in vitro. - 13.
-Role of transcription and translation inhibitors on pollen germination and pollen tube growth. - 14.
-Pollen storage, pollen-pistil interaction, self-incompatibility, in vitro pollination. - 15.
-Study of ovules in cleared preparations; study of monosporic, bisporic and tetrasporic type of embryo sac development through examination of permanent, stained serial sections. - 16.
-Field study of several types of flowers with different pollination mechanisms (wind pollination, thrips pollination, bee/butterfly pollination, bird pollination). - 17.
-Emasculation, bagging and hand pollination to study pollen germination, seed set and fruit development using self compatible and obligate out crossing systems. - 18.
-Study of cleistogamous flowers and their adaptations. - \Some changes in the contents of the practical can be expected depending upon the availability of the material and the required equipment.
+Study of basic terminology of flowering plant. - 7.
+Study of microsporogenesis in sections of anthers. - 8.
+Examination of modes of anther dehiscence and collection of pollen grains for microscopic examination (maize, grasses, Cannabis sativa, Tradescantia, Crotolaria, Brassica, Petunia, Solanum melanogena, etc.). - 9.
+Tests for pollen viability using stains and in vitro germination.
+Pollen germination using hanging drop and sitting drop cultures, suspension culture and surface cultures. - 10.
+Estimation percentage pollen viability and average pollen tube length in vitro. - 11.
+Study of ovules in cleared preparations; study of monosporic, bisporic and tetrasporic type of embryo sac development through examination of permanent, stained serial sections and by charts and models. - 12.
+Field study of several types of flowers with different pollination mechanisms (wind pollination, thrips pollination, bee/butterfly pollination, bird pollination).

+13. Study of cleistogamous flowers and their adaptations.

+Some changes in the contents of the practical can be expected depending upon the availability of the material and the required equipment.

 - 1. Bhojwani, S.S. and Bhatnagar, S.P., 2000.
-The embryology of Angiosperms (4th revised and enlarged Ed.), Vikas Publishing House, New Delhi. - 2.
-Kumar, S., Plant Taxonomy and Embryology (With practical Manual), Kedar Nath Ram Nath Publications. - 3.
+The embryology of Angiosperms (4th revisedand enlarged Ed.), Vikas Publishing House, New Delhi. - 2.
+Kumar, S., Plant Taxonomy and Embryology (With practical Manual), Kedar Nath RamNath Publications. - 3.
 Pandey, S.N. and Misra, S.P., 2000, Taxonomy of angiosperms, Ane Books, India. - 4.
 Raghavan, V. 1997.
 Developmental biology of Flowering Plants.
-Springer verlag, New
+Springer verlag, NewYork. - 5.
+Subramanyam, N.S., Laboratory manual of Plant Taxonomy, Vikas Publishing HousePvt.
+Limited.